Ward³

 eBPF/XDP capture

-Line-rate flow capture on Linux.
-IPv4 + IPv6, retransmits, TTL variance, per-flow runtime vector.
-Mock probe for non-Linux dev.
+Line-rate flow capture on Linux: IPv4 and IPv6, retransmits, TTL variance, and a per-flow runtime vector.
+A mock probe keeps non-Linux development simple.

 3 backends

-Verdicts translated into K8s NetworkPolicies — or Linux nftables sets (Block / Quarantine), or dry-run.
+Verdicts become K8s NetworkPolicies, Linux nftables sets (Block / Quarantine), or dry-run results depending on the mode.

 FIPS-track